Internal note: Notify of changes

 Your plan members can follow these steps to import their data directly using the Dashlane web app.

-- For Import source, select LastPass.
+- In the Import source menu, select LastPass.

 - Select Directly from LastPass and then Go to LastPass.

-- In Dashlane, enter your LastPass login details again, and select Unlock data.
-Choose whether you import your data to your Personal or Business Space, and then select Next.
+In Dashlane, enter your LastPass login details again, and select Unlock data.

-- Preview your import.
+Preview your import.
 You can change whether Dashlane imports an item as a login, Secure Note, or payment method.
-Choose whether specific items go to your Personal or Business Space.
+You can also choose not to import an item.

-More about Smart Space Management - Select Import items.
+- Select Import items.
 You'll see a confirmation with the number of items imported.

 The import will include logins, Secure Notes, and payment methods.
 Information that we weren't able to import to a specific field will appear in the Note section of logins or the content of the Secure Note.
 LastPass folders become Dashlane collections.